Japanese Bobtail: History

-Around 1701, in Kaempfer's Japan, the first book written by a Westerner about the flora, fauna, and landscape of Japan, German doctor Engelbert Kaempfer wrote, "there is only one breed of cat that is kept.
+Around 1701, in Kaempfer's Japan, the first book written by a Westerner about the flora, fauna, and landscape of Japan, German doctor Engelbert Kaempfer (1651 – 1716) wrote, "there is only one breed of cat that is kept.
 It has large patches of yellow, black and white fur; its short tail looks like it has been bent and broken.
 It has no mind to hunt for rats and mice but just wants to be carried and stroked by women."

+The wife of a travelling missionary, Margaret Tate Kinnear Ballagh, who moved to Japan in 1861 and settled in Kanagawa, described the cats thus; "Most of the cats here are tailless; large, glossy, fat and lazy and do not get their living by catching rats.
+In fact, the rats are nearly as large as they are, so pussy knows better than to attack them, so we are left to their mercy, and we find them very merciless. (....)
+Why the cats are without tails has never been satisfactorily explained.
+For the same reason, I suppose, that the little black-and-white shaggy poodle has a pug nose, and are often dressed with a bright ribbon around the neck and a pinafore round the body besides."

 In 1968, Elizabeth Freret is the first known person to have imported the Japanese Bobtail to the Western Hemisphere from Japan.
 The short hair Japanese Bobtail was accepted for Championship status in the Cat Fanciers' Association in 1976.
 Recognition for the long hair variety followed in 1993.
 As of 2013, there are a number of Japanese Bobtail breeders, most of which are based in North America with a few in Europe and at least one in Japan; yet the breed remains rare.